ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 ### NAT Default Configuration Information

-A default SNAT configuration is applied, which allows Internet access from the private networks of your future segments.
+A default SNAT configuration is applied, which allows Internet access from all networks connected to the **Tier-0 Gateway Gateways** (Those with Overlays from the **Tier-1-Gateway Gateways** and those using a VLAN)

 From the `Networking`{.action} tab, click `NAT`{.action} to view the default configuration of NAT rules.